mfornos/awesome-microservices/README.md

 - [Lightbend](https://www.lightbend.com/) - Platform for building scalable reactive systems on the JVM.
 - [Netflix OSS](https://netflix.github.io/) - Netflix open source software ecosystem.
 - [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix) - Provides Netflix OSS integrations for Spring Boot apps through autoconfiguration and binding to the Spring Environment and other Spring programming model idioms.
+- [STUPS](https://stups.io/) A set of tools and components by Zalando to provide a convenient and audit-compliant (PaaS) for multiple autonomous teams on top of AWS
 - [VAMP](http://vamp.io/) - Build, deploy and manage microservices with power and ease.

 ## Frameworks / Runtimes